typhonjs-node-build-test/esm-d-ts/README.md

 source code removing imports only used in documentation.
 JSDoc when used in IDEs for ESM / JS development handles any project analysis and documentation generation tooling also analyzes a project for local symbols.

+An additional caveat to be aware of is that presently `esm-d-ts` during the generation process creates intermediate TS declaration files and by default they are located in the `./.dts` folder.
+It is recommended to add an exclusion rule in a `.gitignore` file for `/.dts`.
+This also is on the roadmap to provide a completely in-memory generation process.

 ------

 ## Roadmap